-You probably have quite a few questions to ask a vet when you visit their hospital or clinic.
+You probably have quite a few questions to ask a veterinarian when you visit their hospital or clinic.
 Much of the time, you might not be the only one in the family with questions.
 Often your children have some of the most insightful and candid questions in relation to your pets.
 As a Trupanion culture, we place value on every person in the family – pets and kids alike.

 In honor of the upcoming Veterinary Appreciation Day, on June 18, we want to highlight the insight, expertise, humor, and passion veterinarians express in their work every day.
 Naturally, as thought-leaders in the pet health industry, veterinarians continue to be an advocate for pets.
 Their work means, more pets receive the medical care they need.